trq/blog-2013/source/_posts/2013-12-02-debugging-php-in-vim.md

 First, an example using the default config that ships with Vdebug.
 I'm using a stock standard Symfony2 app running in the dev environment to demonstrate.
-With `app/console --dev=env server:run` running in the backgorund, open `web/app_dev.php` within vim and hit `<F5>`.
+With `app/console --env=dev server:run` running in the backgorund, open `web/app_dev.php` within vim and hit `<F5>`.
 Now visit `http://localhost:8000` in your browser.
 Coming back to vim you should see something like: